vasily-kartashov/cambodian-system-of-writing/05-subscript-consonant-symbols.md

 * ... /.../ ‘now’.

 ### 5. Intial Clusters

-#### a)
+a) With a very few exceptions, all occurrences of initial written clusters represent two-place initial sequences /CC-/ phonologically.
+When one of the aspirated consonant symbols (..., ..., ..., ..., etc.) occurs as a superscript, it represents an unaspirated stop phonologically.
+Aspirated consonant symbols usually occur as superscripts in words where the subscript is a voiceless consonant or a nasal, e.g.:

+* ... /.../ horse,
+* ... /.../ I
+* ... /ckae/ dog

+Unaspirated consonant symbols usually occur as superscripts when the subscript is a voiced consonant or /r/; e.g., ... /kbaal/‘head’, ... /.../ ‘atusbana’, /kruu/ ‘teacher’, This difference in representing the same initial consonant can be explained by the phonetic fact that in sequences of the first type, the first consonant is usually pronounced with slight phonetic aspiration, while in sequences of the second type the first consonant is usually unaspirated.
+These differences are non-contrastive, however, from a phonological point of view; i.e. no two initial consonant sequences ever contrast phonemically with regard to aspiration.
+The way in which initial consonant sequences are pronounced varies from dialect to dialect, with the result that the phonetic differences are not consistently maintained in the writing system.
+For example, ... /kmae/ ‘Khmer’ is spelled with an aspirated initial, while ... /.../ ‘to be young’ is spelled with an unaspirated initial, although the sequence /km-/ is phonetically identical in the two words.

+Thus while approximately 180 written sequences occur, there are only eightyfive phonologically permissible /CC-/ sequences at the beginning of Cambodian words.

+b) When an initial cluster has an aspirated consonant symbol as subscript, the cluster represents a three-place initial consonant sequence /CCC-/.
+Only three such sequences occur in initial position:

+* ... /sthaanii/ ‘station’
-...
+* ... /.../ ‘20‘

-#### b)

-...
+* ... /lkhaon/ ‘drama’

 ### 6. Medial Clusters

-#### a) One Subscript.
+a) _One Subscript_.

 ....

-#### b) Two Subscripts.
+b) _Two subscripts_.
 Three consonant symbols are written vertically in medial position in a few words, in which case the first consonant is written as a superscript and the following two are written as subscripts in the order of their pronunciation.
 Almost all such words contain a medial phonological sequence consisting of a nasal as the final consonant of the first syllable, followed by a syllable whose initial consonant is a stop homorganic with the preceding nasal, plus /-r-/

 * កញ្ជ្រោង /.../ fox
 * កន្ត្រៃ /.../ scissors